RuneSor/sfdx-workflow-project/README.md

 # sfdx-project-template
-Template for new projects, including tools i find useful in my day-to-day tasks using SFDX
+Template for new projects, including tools (mostly shell/bash scripts) i find useful in my day-to-day tasks using SFDX.
+This repo will be updated with usefulness from time to time.

   ## Getting Started
 1) [Fork](http://help.github.com/fork-a-repo/) this repo to your GitHub account using the fork link at the top of the page.